 “Maybe it was time to get out of your habitual surroundings, try something else and see if it will open a new door.”

-I had really tried to make a change for a long time without getting any special results.
+I had tried to make a change for a long time without getting any remarkable results.
 During the journey inward, I began to look back on my life.
-I had definitely lived an interesting and intense life, with both good and less good experiences.
-I really had LIVED.
+I had lived an exciting and intense life, with both good and less good experiences.
+I had LIVED.

-For the first time in my life, I had to admit to myself that I had gone through a lot.
-The madness, force of will, and stubbornness had helped me to overcome challenges, especially after I became my mother.
-They had also kept me away from helplessness, but now I was completely exhausted.
+For the first time in my life, I had to admit that I had gone through a lot.
+The madness, force of will, and stubbornness helped me overcome challenges, especially after I became a mother.
+They had also kept me away from helplessness, but now I was utterly exhausted.
 I did not feel like fighting anymore.
 I could not convince myself nor the outside world about anything anymore.
-In our modern Western society, there are diagnoses for such a thing, but I did not believe in diagnoses.
+There are diagnoses for such a thing in our modern Western society, but I did not believe in diagnoses.

 But I found shelter in the spirituality, and the message I could hear was this: